The Complete Door Closer Adjustment Guide

 Concealed door closers should only be replaced by a skilled, licensed, commercial locksmith.

-Make Small 1/8 Turn Valve Adjustments
+3. Make Small 1/8 Turn Adjustments to the Screws

 The two main door closing issues are either the door is slamming shut or the door is not shutting fully.
-These issues can be resolved with the adjustment of two valves, the sweep speed valve (S) and the latch speed valve (L).
-Click to jump to a detailed explanation of these and all other available hydraulic door closer adjustments below.

 The process for adjusting any of the valves is the same for each.